paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-014-restricting-welfare-and-public-benefits-for-aliens.md

 (3) Not later than 90 days after August 5, 1997, the Attorney General shall promulgate regulations which set forth the procedures by which a State or local government can verify whether an alien applying for a State or local public benefit is a qualified alien, a nonimmigrant under the Immigration and Nationality Act [[8 U.S.C.
 1101](./chapter-012-immigration-and-nationality.md#section-1101) et seq.], or an alien paroled into the United States under section 212(d)(5) of the Immigration and Nationality Act [[8 U.S.C.
 1182(d)(5)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1182/d/5&num=0&edition=prelim)] for less than 1 year, for purposes of determining whether the alien is ineligible for benefits under [section 1621 of this title](./chapter-014-restricting-welfare-and-public-benefits-for-aliens.md#section-1621).

-**(b) State compliance** Not later than 24 months after the date the regulations described in subsection (a) of this section are adopted, a State that administers a program that provides a Federal public benefit shall have in effect a verification system that complies with the regulations.
+**(b) State compliance** Not later than 24 months after the date the regulations described in subsection (a) are adopted, a State that administers a program that provides a Federal public benefit shall have in effect a verification system that complies with the regulations.

 **(c) Authorization of appropriations** There are authorized to be appropriated such sums as may be necessary to carry out the purpose of this section.

-**(d) No verification requirement for nonprofit charitable organizations** Subject to subsection (a) of this section, a nonprofit charitable organization, in providing any Federal public benefit (as defined in [section 1611(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1611/c&num=0&edition=prelim)) or any State or local public benefit (as defined in [section 1621(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1621/c&num=0&edition=prelim)), is not required under this chapter to determine, verify, or otherwise require proof of eligibility of any applicant for such benefits.
+**(d) No verification requirement for nonprofit charitable organizations** Subject to subsection (a), a nonprofit charitable organization, in providing any Federal public benefit (as defined in [section 1611(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1611/c&num=0&edition=prelim)) or any State or local public benefit (as defined in [section 1621(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1621/c&num=0&edition=prelim)), is not required under this chapter to determine, verify, or otherwise require proof of eligibility of any applicant for such benefits.

 ### Statutory Notes